Novato, California

-Novato (Spanish for "Novatus") is a city in Marin County, California, in the North Bay region of the Bay Area.
+Novato (Spanish for "Novatus") is a city in Marin County, California, United States, situated in the North Bay region of the San Francisco Bay Area.
 At the 2020 census, Novato had a population of 53,225.

 History

 What is now Novato was originally the site of several Coast Miwok villages: Chokecherry, near downtown Novato; Puyuku, near Ignacio; and Olómpali, at the present-day Olompali State Historic Park.

 Mexican era

 In 1839, the Mexican government granted the 8876 acre Rancho Novato to Fernando Feliz.
 The rancho was named after a local Miwok leader who had probably been given the name of Saint Novatus at his baptism.
 Subsequently, four additional land grants were made in the area: Rancho Corte Madera de Novato, to John Martin in 1839; Rancho San Jose, to Ignacio Pacheco in 1840; Rancho Olómpali, awarded in 1843 to Camilo Ynitia, son of a Coast Miwok chief; and Rancho Nicasio, by far the largest at 56621 acre, awarded to Pablo de la Guerra and John B.R.
 Cooper in 1844.